RevanSP/AUTO-SAVE-CLOUD/README.md

 ## 📦 Installation

 1. **Prerequisites**
-   - Node.js installed on your system
+   - Bun installed on your system
    - Git configured with proper credentials for your repository
    - PCSX2 memory card folder already set up